 This move looks simple, but don’t be fooled.
 It’s a sizzler!
 With a medium to heavy resistance band above the knees, lie on your side with your knees bent at a 90-degree angle and your feet in line with your hips.
 With your head on the floor or resting in your hand, lift the top knee off of the bottom knee with your toes glued together, opening and closing your legs like a clamshell.
 Perform 10-20 reps and repeat on the opposite side.

-Adding these moves to your strength training routine will not only improve your overall posture, strength, and stability, it will help you leave aches, pains, and injuries in your lower back, hips, and knees in the rearview.
+Adding these moves to your strength training routine will not only improve your overall posture, strength, and stability, but it will help you leave aches, pains, and injuries in your lower back, hips, and knees in the rearview.